 - Fund activism: Do private equity funds, mutual funds, hedge funds, and pension funds influence the governance of the firms they invest in, or are they too small and incompetent to matter?

-- Board composition: Should boards be large or small, dominated by owners or managers, homogenous or heterogenous?
+- Board composition: Should boards be large or small, dominated by owners or managers, homogeneous or heterogeneous?